BigWednesdayIO/bigwednesday.io/app/contents/products/user.md

 ---
 template: layouts/product.html
 title: User
-tagline: An intuitive app used for the maintenance and management of users
+tagline: An intuitive app used for the maintenance and management of users and roles
 icon: emoticon-neutral
 section: products
 ---